 On average, the on-site installation team, OCP Contractors, is erecting 1,200 square feet of structural framing per working day.
 This compressed building schedule with less required labor allows for quicker occupancy to generate revenue sooner.
 The durable, lightweight system also saves on foundation and insurance costs.

-The cold-formed steel framing of the project is scheduled to be fully completed in February of 2020, with final completion and occupancy expected in May 2020.
+The cold-formed steel framing of the project is scheduled to be fully completed in February of 2020, with final completion and occupancy of building one expected in May 2020.
 The second building will be complete in Fall of 2020.